Mike Krukow: Personal life

 Until 2014, Krukow and his wife Jennifer resided in San Luis Obispo, California, but they moved to Reno, Nevada to be closer to their grandchildren though Krukow stays in San Francisco during the season.
 They have five adult children, Jarek, Baker, Tessa, Chase and Weston.
 Mike Krukow is a talented musician, and proficient in the guitar, the mandolin, the banjo, and the ukulele.

 In July 2014, Krukow revealed he was suffering from inclusion body myositis (IBM).
 His condition was known to the Giants and many of his fellow broadcasters, but he kept the condition a secret from the general public until then.
 Krukow first noticed that he was having problems about 10 years earlier, when he had lost about 100 yards off his golf drive.
 According to sportswriter Steve Fainaru, Krukow "blew it off... for years", but "secretly feared he had amyotrophic lateral sclerosis, Lou Gehrig's disease".
 Finally, in 2011, he saw the Giants' team neurologist, who referred him to a neuromuscular specialist who in turn diagnosed him with IBM.
 The disease, which mainly affects the quadriceps and hand muscles, is not life-threatening, but required him to use a cane.
 Due to the progression of the disease, Krukow is currently using a motorized wheelchair and can no longer travel to away games.
 Because of increasing hand weakness that limits his ability to play stringed instruments, he has recently taken up the drums, which require a different set of muscular movements.
-Krukow plans to continue broadcasting for the foreseeable future, but in 2017, he announced that he would reduce his schedule to 120 games a season working road games only west of Denver, except for postseason games.
+In 2017, he announced that he would reduce his schedule to 120 games a season working road games only west of Denver, except for postseason games.

 For the 2020 season, NBC Sports Bay Area announced that it would experiment with having Krukow call NL West road games remotely from their studios in San Francisco, while still having Kuiper travel to the game site.
 This arrangement was rendered moot by the COVID-19 pandemic, as no MLB broadcasters were allowed to travel to road games.
 As a result, all games were called remotely from Oracle Park.
 NBC Sports retained this model for away games involving the pair during subsequent seasons, with an alternate commentary team handling other games.